What is the Best Crypto Wallet in Australia?

 Phantom Wallet

 Phantom Wallet is another decentralised hot wallet available primarily as a Chrome/Firefox browser extension.
-The wallet supports several chains, however, is largely focused on accessing the Ethereum, Solana and Polygon ecosystems.
+It can also be downloaded as a mobile app on Android and iOS devices.
+The wallet supports several chains, however, is largely focused on accessing the Solana and Ethereum ecosystems.
 Customers can easily store thousands of different cryptocurrencies, as well as NFTs, on one of the simplest and best-looking hot wallets on the market.

 Phantom Wallet is particularly powerful for NFT collectors.
-The platform features a two-click option for users to list their digital artwork on a marketplace, while also allowing in-app purchases (and immediate storage) of new NFTs.
+The platform features a two-click option for users to list their digital artwork on a marketplace (Magic Eden), while also allowing in-app purchases (and immediate storage) of new NFTs.
 On top of this, users can stake, swap and buy/sell digital currencies directly via Phantom Wallet, making it a nice choice for both beginners and experienced DeFi users.

 Features